Which breathing exercise can I do?

 Bhastrika involves a rapid inhalation as well as an exhalation and can best be done on an empty stomach.
 This helps to increase the circulation of blood in the entire body.
 During rapid and forced exhalation, the chest is compressed, thereby pushing the blood towards the head.
 During the inhalation, the reverse takes place.
 This process increases the blood flow to every part of the body, increasing the vitality of all the organs and tissues.
 Bhastrika increases the oxygen content in the blood.

-If you feel light-headed or even a bit dizzy during practicing this exercise, just pause for a moment and breathe normally.
+If you feel light-headed or even a bit dizzy during practising this exercise, just pause for a moment and breathe normally.
 You can continue whenever you feel ready.

 We discourage this breathing exercise if you are pregnant, if you have hypertension (high blood pressure), epilepsy, or if you are suffering from panic disorders.
 When in doubt, please consult your GP.